 Students on Pathway 3 will study the core subjects (Mathematics, English Language, English Literature and Trilogy (Double) Science.
 In addition, students studying on this pathway will receive an additional time allocation in English and Mathematics to ensure that they can successfully access their Level 2 courses and be adequately prepared for opportunities that are available Post-16.
-Students will then have the opportunity to select three further options, at least one of which is recommended to be a vocational subject.
+Students will continue with three of their subjects.
+It is strongly recommended that one of these is vocational.
+They also have an opportunity to take Business Studies.